 Should I Buy a Mid-Rise Car Lift?

-Mid-rise lifts have become staples in auto shops due to their low-profile designs and convenient lifting heights.
+Scissor lifts have become staples in auto shops due to their low-profile designs and convenient lifting heights.
 Mechanics who need to work from a standing position to perform oil changes, transmission drops and other time-consuming jobs will surely enjoy the freedom offered by a full-size two-post lift.
 However, those lifts take up significantly more space, so it usually makes sense to keep a variety of shop equipment on-hand.
 A mid-rise car lift will maximize your space, letting you fit more equipment in your garage without getting in the way.
-Below are just a few applications for mid-rise lifts for both professional shops and home garages.
+Below are just a few applications for mid-rise lifts in both professional shops and home garages.

 Auto detailer's delight